Rockies vs. Royals Player Props Betting Odds

-The Kansas City Royals host the Colorado Rockies at Kauffman Stadium on Saturday at 4:10 PM ET.
-Those looking to place a player prop bet can find odds for Vinnie Pasquantino and others in this game.
+Bookmakers have listed player props for Vinnie Pasquantino, Charlie Blackmon and others when the Kansas City Royals host the Colorado Rockies at Kauffman Stadium on Sunday at 2:10 PM ET.

 Bet on this matchup or its props with DraftKings!